Skip to main content

 This means that if a health risk assessment includes questions about an employee’s family medical history, the employer cannot offer a reward for answering those specific questions.
 However, GINA does allow for an incentive to be offered for a spouse’s participation in a wellness program, even if it involves providing their own health information, subject to certain limitations that were also affected by the AARP v.
 EEOC ruling.

 The practical implication of GINA is that employers must be meticulous in how they design their wellness program questionnaires and activities.
-Any requests for must be clearly identified, and it must be made explicit that providing this information is not a condition of receiving an incentive.
+Any requests for genetic information must be clearly identified, and it must be made explicit that providing this information is not a condition of receiving an incentive.

 The authorization to collect genetic information must be knowing, voluntary, and in writing.
-The confidentiality provisions of both the are also paramount.
+The confidentiality provisions of both the ADA and GINA are also paramount.
 Any medical or genetic information collected as part of a wellness program must be kept in separate medical files and treated as a confidential medical record.
 It can only be disclosed to the employer in aggregate form, in a way that does not reveal the identity of any individual employee.

 • ADA Core Principles ∞ Prohibits discrimination based on disability, requires reasonable accommodations, and mandates that participation in wellness programs with medical inquiries is voluntary.